MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

 It represents a heat engine that gives energy to a working environment (*WE*) in the form of a mechanical work amount :math:`\Delta W`.
-This work is used to compress an ideal gaz in a cylinder in thermal contact with the cold reservoir at temperatur :math:`T_C`.
+This work is used to compress an ideal gas in a cylinder in thermal contact with the cold reservoir at temperature :math:`T_C`.
 In order to be able to evaluate entropy changes, we admit that no irreversible loss of energy happens.
 This means that the heat engine is an ideal (reversible) heat engine, which is called a *Carnot engine*.
 It has therefore maximal efficiency.
-We also have to assume that the gaz compression is isothermal, which means that the movement has to be sufficiently slow as guaranteed by the coupling of the small and large wheels.
+We also have to assume that the gas compression is isothermal, which means that the movement has to be sufficiently slow as guaranteed by the coupling of the small and large wheels.
-We admit that there is a good isolation between the *rest of the universe* and to two subsystem implied in the process, which are the heat engine and the WE.
+We admit that there is a good isolation between the *rest of the universe* and to two subsystems implied in the process, which are the heat engine and the WE.
 A flow of energy travels through the subsystem made of the pair *heat-engine + WE*.
 At each cycle of the engine, a heat amount